310mc/https-310mc.github.io-tl/source/_posts/climax/epilogue.md

 But just for today, I’ll respect that our seniors are here, and introduce myself like this:

 The black flame is the mark of effort!
-The burning fighting spirit, stained with the soil of the earth!
+The burning fighting spirit, stained with mud!

 Ryusei Black!
 Nagumo Tetora…☆
 {% endbubble %}